blockwell-ai/docs/docs/qr/README.md

 multi-step actions that do several transactions in one.

 The QR Codes can be used on any system that has a web browser.
-On mobile devices you can just scan the QR and it'll load up the right transaction.
+On mobile devices you can just scan the QR and it'll load up the right transaction..

 ## Blockwell-QR Apps